Architecture¶

 Why both Logfire and Langfuse?¶

 Different jobs.
 Logfire owns infrastructure and request-shape tracing — FastAPI routes, background-loop ticks, exceptions, latency by file path.
 The diagnostics_agent uses it via Logfire's MCP read tool to answer "did the briefing run?" or "which tool is slowest?".
 Langfuse owns the LLM layer — per-generation token usage and cost, prompt versions, session/user grouping, trace-level quality scores tied to user actions (Confirm/Cancel/Edit).
-Both processors hang off the same OTEL tracer provider in app/observability.py, so Pydantic AI is instrumented once and spans flow to both backends without duplication.
-Either side can be disabled (skip the env vars) and the other keeps working.
+W&B Weave is an optional third backend (WEAVE_ENABLED) for teams already on the W&B ecosystem who want agent traces and evaluations in Weave.
+All processors hang off the same OTEL tracer provider in app/observability.py, so Pydantic AI is instrumented once and spans flow to every enabled backend without duplication.
+Any one can be disabled (skip its env vars) and the others keep working.

 Why a push model for health data instead of a server-side polling loop?¶